-Joseph A. Herndon is a partner with McDonnell Boehnen Hulbert & Berghoff LLP.
+Joseph A. Herndon is a partner with McDonnell Boehnen Hulbert & Berghoff LLP and serves as Chair of the firm's Software & Business Methods Practice Group.
 Mr. Herndon has experience in all areas of patent and trademark law practice.
 Mr. Herndon's prosecution experience includes all phases of U.S. and foreign patent and trademark prosecution, client counseling, due diligence, and opinion work regarding validity, infringement, and enforceability of patents.
 His litigation experience includes all phases of trial work, from pleadings to verdict.

 As part of his patent practice, Mr. Herndon has helped clients establish an internal invention disclosure intake process and patent review board for incentivizing employee submissions of invention disclosures, and for identifying patentable ideas.
 In this respect, Mr. Herndon has led dozens of invention harvesting sessions with engineers, other inventors, and in-house patent counsel.
 He also regularly gives presentations on patent law to inform engineers of the patent application process, and to educate and generate interest in patents for engineers to keep in mind during research and development activities.